zanreal-labs/legal/en/privacy.md

 - **Contact Information**.
 We collect information when a Customer adds you to their account and/or designates you as an authorized user, such as name, email address, and username.
 - **Website Information**.
 We collect information about traffic to and from Customers' websites, such as End User IP address, location information derived from IP address, and system configuration information.

 Customers are responsible for the content transmitted across our network (e.g., images, written content, graphics, runtime logs, etc.), any personal information they process, and following acceptable behavior practices when using our Services.
-For more information about ZANREAL Labs shared responsibility model, please see our [Documentation](/docs).
+For more information about ZanReal Labs shared responsibility model, please see our [Documentation](/docs).

 ### Information We Collect Automatically